cbillowes/gatsby-remark-interactive-gifs/CONTRIBUTE.md

 Steps to releasing a new package: *(notes for future me)*

-* Update the CHANGELOG.md file with each change.
-Changes must be human readable and understandable.

 * `npm run release` to bump the version in package.json, create a release commit and tag it with that version number.

 * `git push -u origin --tags` to push the latest changes with the newly created tag.